Da Vinci Science Center: Curiosity Hall

 Curiosity Hall consists of a 50-foot projection screen and multiple touch-screen kiosks.
 Guests can use the kiosks to interact with the projection screen, creating their own objects that appear on the screen.
 Current programs include: "Create a Self Portrait", "Design a Flying Machine", and "Make a Fit Kid."

 City Center Gallery

 City Center Gallery is the home for travelling exhibits at DSC.
 Exhibits hosted in this space have included "Dinos Alive: Immersive Experience", "Sharks", and "Mission Astronaut."

 Science Theater

 Science theater is a multi-purpose show space where DSC staff perform various live science shows and demonstrations.
 Some prior programming included: "The Scoop on Ice Cream", a live show about the process of making ice cream with samples; "Use the Force" a show/demonstration on the laws of motion; and regular surprise animal chats where animal care staff talk about one of the center's ambassador animals.

-Past Exhibits
+Past exhibits

-Cedar Crest College Location
+Cedar Crest College location

 Exhibits at the Center's 2005-2024 location on Cedar Crest College campus included:

 Engineers on a Roll

 A combined engineering lab, playscape, and climbing space that offers students active fun while they explore math and engineering.
-Engineers On a Roll's colorful balls and long tracks that dip and curve encourage kids to predict, direct, sort, and experiment while the balls remain in constant motion.